 5 smart moves for investing in CDs

-Although CD rates have already started moving up since the Federal Reserve raised interest rates, this year could bring some further boosts.
+Although CD rates have already started moving up since the Federal Reserve raised interest rates, this year could still bring some further boosts.

 Though the climb has been more gradual than savers would like, even a slow upward movement in rates over the next year or more means CD savers need to be savvier than ever in choosing their certificates — and their timing.